NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 6. After completing the necessary information, click "Create" to submit your application.
 7. Make a note of the App ID in the URL for later.
 You'll need this when setting up your Unity project.

+TODO: Add note that for running in editor the user will also need to make a rift app.
+(Second note on this: because these are different apps I don't think the avatar loading will work between them without one using the federated app id.)

 <video width="100%" controls><source src={createApplication} /></video>

 ## Request Platform API Access